jaypatil848/Assignment-2-Basic-Statistic-2/README.md

 # SET-2

 Q3.If X1 ~ N(μ, σ2) and X2 ~ N(μ, σ2) are iid normal random variables, then what is the difference between 2 X1 and X1 + X2?
 Discuss both their distributions and parameters.
+ANS:-  2 X_1 is simply a larger scale version of the random variable X1.
+If  X_1  is normally distributed then 2X1 is also normally distributed.
+X1 and X2 are  normal distributed, the associated sums and random samples are exactly (and not just approximately) normal, with the appropriate parameters.

+#SET-4